How to Open a Canadian Bank Account From USA without Leaving Home

 Go to WiseGo to Revolut

-• You can get local bank account details in 10 regions including the USA, UK, Eurozone, Australia, Canada and New Zealand.
+• You can get local bank account details for 9+ currencies including USD, CAD, AUD and GBP.

-• You can use your Wise account to send payments to 70+ countries, and exchange currencies using the real mid-market exchange rate with low, transparent fees.
+• You can use your Wise account to send payments to 160+ countries, and exchange currencies using the mid-market exchange rate with low, transparent fees.

-• You also get a connected Wise debit card, so you can spend money from the account.
+• You also get a linked Wise debit card, so you can spend money from the account.
 The debit card is free to use if you’re spending money in the local currency.

 • Wise is safe, fully licensed and regulated for all its activities in the US around the world.

-Account types: Wise accounts can be opened by people resident in many countries around the world, including both the US Canada.
-Open on arrival, or before you head out, to hold, exchange, send and spend in 50+ currencies
+Account types: Wise accounts can be opened by people resident in many countries around the world, including both the US and Canada.
+Open on arrival, or before you head out, to hold, exchange, send and spend in 40+ currencies

 Eligibility: Use your home proof of address to get your account open and access a CAD balance.
 The exact account services available may vary based on location, so check the Wise website for more information.